agilecustoms/release/README.md

 You would use `dev-release: true` to test some feature before merging it.
 Use explicit **version** as last resort:
 1. to fix an existing version in-place
 2. instead of dev-release when it is not supported

+### Credits and Links
+- https://github.com/anothrNick/github-tag-action — easy and powerful action to generate the next version and push it as tag.
+Used it for almost 2 years until switched to semantic-release